front-commerce/developers.front-commerce.com/source/docs/advanced/payments/overview.md

 ---
 id: payments-overview
 title: Overview
 description: There are many ways to integrate payments in Front-Commerce.
-We support different payment workflows, payment modules from different platforms (Magento2 …) and Front-Commerce can also process payments itself with Front-Commerce payment modules.
+We support different payment workflows, and payment modules from different platforms (Magento2 …), and Front-Commerce can also process payments itself with Front-Commerce payment modules.
 In this section, you will learn how payments can be added to an application.
 ---

 This section contains **installation guides** for supported payment method for each platform along with **implementation guides** so that one can implement new methods.